akhdan2805/stock-price-forecasting-lstm/README.md

 # 📈 Stock Price Forecasting using LSTM

-This project focuses on forecasting daily stock closing prices for **AAPL** and **AMD** using LSTM-based time series models.
-A baseline LSTM and modified architectures were developed and evaluated using historical stock price data.

 ## Objective

 This project aims to develop and evaluate **LSTM-based time series models** for forecasting daily stock closing prices of **AAPL** and **AMD** using historical stock price data.
 A baseline LSTM and modified architectures were developed and compared based on **RMSE, MAE, and MAPE**.